INDEPENDENT AUSTRALIAN MACHINERY PRICE DATA

 Pre-purchase inspection checklist

 The checks that separate a good buy from a money pit — undercarriage percentage, final drives, powertrain hours and service history.
+Requests are reviewed and emailed manually.

 D6T Price FAQ

-How much does a used Cat D6T cost in Australia?
+How much does a Cat D6T weigh?

 What makes one D6T worth more than another?